mindspore-ai/docs/docs/mindspore/source_en/migration_guide/migrator_with_tools.md

 ![](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/docs/mindspore/source_zh_cn/migration_guide/images/image5.png)

-> Note: When the results are inconsistent, the API output of each layer in the network can be exported dichotomously or layer-by-layer via the [ts.save](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/save.md#) interface and batch comparison is performed via the [ts.migrator.compare_npy_dir](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/migrator/compare_npy_dir.md#) interface to localize to the API where the problem was introduced.
+> When the results are inconsistent, the API output of each layer in the network can be exported dichotomously or layer-by-layer via the [ts.save](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/save.md#) interface and batch comparison is performed via the [ts.migrator.compare_npy_dir](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/migrator/compare_npy_dir.md#) interface to localize to the API where the problem was introduced.

 ### Network Loss Result Verification